ISARICResearch/CCP/README.md

 > **Naming convention:** **`DocumentType_Disease_Source_Version_Date`**

 **Additional requirement:**
-All documents must also include the following information within the first couple of pages:
+All documents must also include the following information within the first page: source, disease (if applicable), version and date
-- Source
-- Disease (if applicable)
-- Version
-- Date

 ---